zachflower/hyper-confirm/README.md

 ## Configuration

-As of `hyper-confirm` v1.0, the quit confirmation dialog is enabled by default.
+As of [v1.0.0](https://github.com/zachflower/hyper-confirm/releases/tag/v1.0.0), the quit confirmation dialog is enabled by default.
 To disable it, add `confirmQuit: false` to the `config` object in your Hyper config file (typically found at `~/.hyper.js`):

 ```javascript
   module.exports = {